 Our vision is of a school without barriers for deaf children.

-We are a specialized resource that supports children from Emmbrook Infant School and Emmbrook Junior School.
+We are a specialised resource that supports children from Emmbrook Infant School and Emmbrook Junior School.
 The provision is an integral part of the two schools with a culture of inclusion and a strong focus on achievement for deaf children.

-Children are encouraged from an early age to become independent in the use of their equipment; to remove, clean and fit their hearing aids/cochlear implants and to report difficulties.
-Key workers perform daily listening checks on hearing aids and cochlear implants to monitor the sound quality and to enable them to recognise and respond to any changes or interference that may occur.
+The schools have been adapted to provide acoustically favourable classrooms, including infrared Soundfield systems in all classes in the Infant and Junior schools.
+We use personal FM systems to help pupils listening in class, small group work and 1:1 interventions.
+Children are encouraged from a very early age to become independent in the use of their equipment, to remove, clean and fit their hearing aids/cochlear implants and to report difficulties.
+Key workers perform daily listening checks on hearing aids and cochlear implants to monitor the sound quality and to enable pupils to recognise and respond to any changes and interference that may occur.

 We care about needs of the whole deaf child and foster high levels of self-esteem, confidence and a positive self identity.
 We take full advantage of the wide range of opportunities to develop confidence and self esteem alongside hearing peers as well as a sense of the child’s own deaf identity.
 We encourage children to work independently and develop good personal and social skills.